DOWNY BLUE VIOLET

 Click on each photo thumbnail to enlarge.

 This native perennial has leaves and flowers emerging on separate stalks from the roots.
 The leaves are usually heart-shaped with scalloped margins (C,D).
-The flowers are usually blue (A), but may also be purple or white (F).
-The blue flowers have white throats with dark blue “nectar lines,” and “beards” on the two outer petals.
-Flower shapes and colors of the downy blue violets are quite variable, making some of them difficult to identify positively in the field.
-The blue and gray color variant (B) is called “Confederate violet.”
-There may also be hybrids and planted varieties.
-The Prairie Violet (Viola pedatifida), which may be seen at Neale Woods, also has blue flowers, but it has repeatedly divided leaves.
+The flowers are usually blue (A), but may also be purple, white (F) or a combination (B).
+The 5 petaled blue flowers have white throats with dark blue “nectar” lines, most prominent on the broader lower petal which serves as an insect landing pad; a small spur also projects from the back of it.
+White hairs or “beards” are present at the base of the two side petals (A).
+Flower shapes and colors of downy blue violets are quite variable; hybrids and planted varieties are also common making some of them difficult to identify positively in the field.

 Found in moist woodlands, flowering in April and May.
 Common along floodplain and upland trails at Fontenelle Forest and Neale Woods, especially in the hollows.